LibrePhotos/react-pig/README.md

       <Pig
         imageData={imageData} // Array.
 Required.
         numberOfItems={500} // Number.
-Optional, set the number of Items if you only partially loaded the data scaleOfImage={3} // Number.
+Optional, set the number of Items if you only partially loaded the data updateItems=(visibleItem) => {} // Function.
+Optional.
+Returns the visible Items / items in buffer for dynamically fetching items. scaleOfImage={3} // Number.
 Show more or less images.
 This value would show 3x more images groupByDate // Boolean.
 Optional.
 Groups images by 'date' value.
-And uses the first 'location' in the group for the heading text. gridGap={10} // Integer.
+And uses the first 'location' in the group for the heading text. updateGroups=(visibleGroups) => {} // Function.
+Optional.
+Returns the visible groups / groups in buffer to dynamically fetch data for them gridGap={10} // Integer.
 Optional.
 Defaults to 8 expandedSize={1600} // Integer.
 Optional.
 Expanded image will be loaded in that size.
 Defaults to 1000 thumbnailSize={25} // Integer.
 Optional.
 Thumbnail image will be loaded in that size.
 Defaults to 10